Submit by March 11, 2022

-Eligibility – The contest is open to students aged 14-23 at some point during the contest period (September 1, 2020-March 8, 2021).
+Eligibility – The contest is open to students in grades 5-12 and college, (ages 10-23 at some point during the contest period September 13, 2021-March 11, 2022).
 No more than one submission will be accepted for each student.
 Students must be located in North America or Hawaii, and all submissions should be in English.
 Employees of Stossel in the Classroom, Stossel TV, and Center for Independent Thought, or any person or organization involved in the operation and/or setup of the contest, and their immediate family members are not eligible for this contest.
 Previous winners of a Stossel in the Classroom first place prize are not eligible for prizes in our subsequent contests.

 Taxes – Winners will be solely responsible for any federal, state, or local taxes on winnings.

-Judges – Videos will be judged on their ability to answer the topic question in an articulate, clear, and entertaining manner.
-Stossel in the Classroom will evaluate video submissions in a fair and unbiased three-round judging system, in which judges all use the same criteria.
-Judges will be selected by Stossel in the Classroom based on their backgrounds and expertise in education, entertainment, and/or the subject matter.
+Judges – Videos will be judged on their ability to answer the topic question in an articulate, clear, and organized manner.
+Stossel in the Classroom will evaluate video submissions in a fair and unbiased multi-round judging system, in which judges all use the same criteria.
+Judges will be selected by Stossel in the Classroom based on their backgrounds and expertise in education, media, and the subject matter.
 Decisions of the judges are final.

 TIPS FOR STUDENTS